ai-deep-learning/doc-rag-harness/README.md

 The harness is intended to be somewhat similar to a Technology + [Technology Compatibility Kit (TCK)](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) - to provide:

 * Java/EMF Ecore model/API for document storage and retrieval including "Design Provider Interface" to be implemented by candidate designs
-* Testing framework for evaluate how different designs perform a specfic task.
+* Testing framework for evaluate how different designs perform a specific task.

-Java was selected as a dominant technology in the enterprise world, and EMF Ecore was selected because there are capabilities to load/store models from XMI and binary and generate HTML documentation from models and metamodels.
+Java was selected as a dominant technology in the enterprise world with rich expressive power of the language and large mature ecosystem.
+EMF Ecore was selected because there are capabilities:

+* Load/store models from/to YAML, XMI and binary files as well as databases
+* Generate HTML documentation from models and metamodels
+* Tooling support for building viewers and editors - tree, diagram, text; Eclipse IDE and Web Browser

 This page provides an introduction to core concepts and outlines several use cases (tasks) and designs (alternatives).